scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

    This is how monotonicity is enforced in the system.
 Note that in an initialization `val f: T = e`, the expression `e` may point to an object under initialization.
-This requires a distinction between mutation and initialization in syntax in order to enforce different rules.
-The Scala syntax makes it easy to distinguish initialization from mutation.
+This requires a distinction between mutation and initialization in order to enforce different rules.
+Scala has different syntax for them, it thus is not an issue.

 2. References to objects under initialization may not be passed as arguments to method calls or constructors.

    Escape of `this` in the constructor is commonly regarded as an anti-pattern, and it's rarely used in practice.
 This rule is simple for the programmer to reason about initialization and it simplifies implementation.
+The theory supports safe escape of `this` with the help of annotations, we delay the extension until there is a strong need.

 3. Local definitions may only refer to transitively initialized objects.